apedawi-cs/dpgmm-vi/README.md

-# dpgmm-vi
-Short example of estimating a Dirichlet process Gaussian mixture model (DPGMM) with variational inference in TensorFlow
+# Short example of estimating a Dirichlet process Gaussian mixture model (DPGMM) with variational inference in TensorFlow